New Survey Finds Skin Cancer Procedures Outnumber Cosmetic Procedures

 How to get the most out of your post-summer sun skin check-up

-Now is the best time to schedule a skin check-up with a board-certified CSI dermatologist.
+Now is the best time to schedule a skin check-up with a board-certified California Skin Institute dermatologist.
 Summer activities have subsided, and the busy holiday season hasn’t started.
 We recommend having a full body skin examination once a year and it makes sense to do this after a summer spent in the sun.
 Skin cancer is easier to treat* when caught early.

 A professional skin exam takes only a short time out of your day.
 But it can save your life.